adafruit/tinyuf2/ports/mimxrt10xx/README.md

 iMXRT has built-in BootROM that implements the Serial Download Protocol (SDP), which can be used to load & execute TinyUF2 to SRAM with `spdhost` tool via USB.
 You need to

 1. Instal the NXP SPSDK as described in the [SPSDK Installation Guide](https://spsdk.readthedocs.io/en/latest/usage/installation.html).
+    a.
+Be sure to activate the venv before running sdphost.
-2. If you are running linux, make sure your user has permission for accessing `hidraw` (more details below)
+    b.
+If you are running linux, make sure your user has permission for accessing `hidraw` (more details below)
-3. Power up your board with the Boot Mode switch set to `BOOT_MODE[1:0]=01` to enter Serial Download mode.
+2. Power up your board with the Boot Mode switch set to `BOOT_MODE[1:0]=01` to enter Serial Download mode.
 Note: Serial Download mode also automatically run with blank flash, therefore you don't have to manual change it in your production run.
-4. Run `flash-sdp` make target which in turn uses the `sdphost` with correct address and arguments to load and execute TinyUF2.
+3. Run `flash-sdp` make target which in turn uses the `sdphost` with correct address and arguments to load and execute TinyUF2.
 While running, TinyUF2 will program the external flash with its SRAM's image.

   ```
   make BOARD=imxrt1010_evk flash-sdp